mojpalac/mojpalac/docs/work/JustEatIdeas.md

 - squash commits when merging to main for simpler commit history - flexibility - do it if you want proposed
 - auto-deleting branches after merging - proposed and done
 - review our stale branches on github - proposed and agreed.
+- remove/comment flaky tests - Anfan will take care of it
+- Issue with multiple activities because of `EnsureForegroundService` - resolved and committed the change.